konflex/node-express-server/README.md

 4. Run `npm run dev` to start the server.

 ## Next runs
+1. Run `npm run build` to compile the code.
-1. Run `npm run dev` to start the server.
+2. Run `npm run dev` to start the server.